aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-0/_index.md

 {{< /highlight >}}

 ### **Added WorkbookSettings.RepairLoad Property**
-The getter/setter for the property RepairLoad have been added to the WorkbookSettings class.
-The Boolean type property indicates if the spreadsheet has been repaired in the last loading session with Excel application.
+The getter/setter for the property RepairLoad has been added to the WorkbookSettings class.
+The Boolean‑type property indicates whether the spreadsheet was repaired in the last loading session with the Excel application.

 **Java**